deve-sh/Tranquil/Setup Instructions.md

 module.exports = sshKey;
 ```

-- In the `app-runner` folder create a `.env` file with the following content structure:
+- In the `app-runner` folder create a `.env` file with the following content and populate the values accordingly:

 ```env
 MAIN_BACKEND_URL=
 PROJECT_SOCKET_BROADCAST_SECRET= # Should be the same as backend repo
 ```

+We use `PROJECT_SOCKET_BROADCAST_SECRET` to enable authenticated communication between app-runner and the backend EC2 instance.